Nodrev/bgfx-android-activity/README.md

 **Remark:** This is not the official way to do for a real application, runtime files should be embedded into APK, but for bgfx examples, we go that way.

 ## Packaging

-Rebuild the project, build APK, and test the application!
+Launch android studio, and import the project.
+Select `Build` menu, and generate APK using `Make Project` entry.

+*Note: If you change the build variant to release, you'll need to sign your APK before deployment, this is off this tutorial's scope*

+To deploy to your target device, go to the `Run` menu and either choose `Run 'app'` or `Debug 'app'` entry.

-**Remark:** Generated APKs goes to `bgfx-android-activity/app/build/outputs/apk` directory.
+*Note: Generated APKs goes to `bgfx-android-activity/app/build/outputs/apk` directory*

 [License (BSD 2-clause)](https://github.com/nodrev/bgfx-android-activity/blob/master/LICENSE)
 -----------------------------------------------------------------------